Graduate School Admission Requirements

 Institution Code: 1319

-Applicants are considered on the basis of their academic record and on other performance requirements determined by the individual programs.
+Applicants are considered on the basis of their academic record and other performance requirements determined by the individual programs.
 These may include minimum GPAs, minimum scores on the GRE, GMAT or other standardized exams, personal statements or interviews, examples of work, or letters of recommendation.

 Applicants must present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.